priyanshiiit/btc-tracker/README.md

 [https://btc-tracker-umber.vercel.app/](https://btc-tracker-umber.vercel.app/)

+**Note:** Incase API limit is reached, please close the web app for 10 seconds and revisit.

 ## Overview
 This is a React app which fetches and displays Bitcoin price data for various fiat currencies using the CoinGecko API.
 The application consists of an overview/home page listing different currency pairs and a details page displaying relevant data for the selected pair.